-He may also ask the Audit Department to audit specific operating areas and compliance with internal rules and procedures in the carrying out business operations, simultaneously informing the Chairwoman of the Board of Directors, the Chairman of the Control, Risk and Corporate Governance Committee and the Chairman of the Board of Statutory Auditors, and reports promptly to the Control, Risk and Corporate Governance Committee (or the Board of Directors) on any problems or critical issues that have emerged in going about his business or of which he has become aware, so that the committee (or Board of Directors) can take any necessary action.
+He may also ask the Audit Department to audit specific operating areas and compliance with internal rules and procedures in the carrying out business operations, simultaneously informing the Chairwoman of the Board of Directors, the Chairman of the Audit and Risk, Corporate Governance and Sustainability Committee and the Chairman of the Board of Statutory Auditors, and reports promptly to the Audit and Risk, Corporate Governance and Sustainability Committee (or the Board of Directors) on any problems or critical issues that have emerged in going about his business or of which he has become aware, so that the committee (or Board of Directors) can take any necessary action (Article 7.C.4, letters d) and e) of the Corporate Governance Code.

-In performing these duties during FY 2015, more specifically, the Chief Executive Officer implemented the guidelines of the "Internal Audit and Risk Management System of the Terna Group" defined by the Board of Directors- as explained in section XI under "Internal Audit and Risk Management System"- and monitored the trend of the Company's operating conditions as a result of the Group reorganisation, in this respect, through the appointed company structures, reporting back to the Control, Risk and Corporate Governance Committee.
+In performing these duties during FY 2017, more specifically, the Chief Executive Officer implemented the guidelines of the "Internal Audit and Risk Management System of the Terna Group" defined by the Board of Directors- as explained in section XI under "Internal Audit and Risk Management System" - and monitored the trend of the Company's operating conditions as a result of the Group reorganisation, in this respect, through the appointed company structures, reporting back to the Audit and Risk, Corporate Governance and Sustainability Committee.

-Internal Audit Department Manager
+Internal Audit unit Manager

-The "Internal Audit and Risk Management System of the Terna Group" - according to the provisions of the "Internal Audit and Risk Management System of the Terna Group" guidelines, as most recently updated on December 19, 2012 and already presented in this section - provides for an Audit Department and the figure of the Internal Audit Department Manager appointed by the Board of Directors on the proposal of the "Director in Charge of the Internal Audit and Risk Management System" after obtaining the favourable opinion of the Control, Risk and Corporate Governance Committee and having consulted with the Board of Statutory Auditors (Article 7.C.1 of the Corporate Governance Code).
+The "Internal Audit and Risk Management System of the Terna Group" - according to the provisions of the "Internal Audit and Risk Management System of the Terna Group" guidelines, adopted on December 19, 2012 and most recently updated on December 15, 2017, already presented in this section - provides for an Internal Audit unit and the figure of the Internal Audit Manager appointed by the Board of Directors on the proposal of the "Director in Charge of the Internal Audit and Risk Management System" after obtaining the favourable opinion of the Audit and Risk, Corporate Governance and Sustainability Committee and having consulted with the Board of Statutory Auditors (Article 7.C.1 of the Corporate Governance Code).
 The same is given the tasks indicated by the Corporate Governance Code (Art.
 7.C.5 of the Corporate Governance Code) and is not placed in any operating area; he or she reports to the Board of Directors (Art.
 7.C.5 lett. b) of the Corporate Governance Code) and, in this regard, to the Chairwoman of the Board of Directors, and also to the Chief Executive Officer in his capacity as "Director in Charge of the Internal Audit and Risk Management System".

-Terna's structure incorporated a specific Internal Audit Department some time ago and assigned its responsibility to a Company executive with suitable requirements of professionalism without any operating responsibilities or appointments who reports to the Board of Directors, assigning to the same resources and means for overseeing the suitability, operations and function of the IARMS and remuneration coherent with business policies (Article 7.C.1 of the Corporate Governance Code).
-This structure has guaranteed the efficiency of the Audit Department in pursuing its mission and the conformity of the activities carried out with the Standard for the practice of Internal Auditing issued by the IIA and consequently, the Board of Terna has maintained its current structure and the figure of the Internal Audit Department Manager already in place in Terna and held by the engineer Mr Fulvio De Luca.
+To this end, Terna's structure incorporated a specific Internal Audit unit some time ago and assigned its responsibility to a Company executive with suitable requirements of professionalism without any operating responsibilities or appointments who reports to the Board of Directors, assigning to the same resources and means for overseeing the suitability, operations and function of the IARMS and remuneration coherent with business policies (Article 7.C.1 of the Corporate Governance Code).
+This structure has guaranteed the efficiency of the Audit Department in pursuing its mission and the conformity of the activities carried out with the Standard for the practice of Internal Auditing issued by the IIA and consequently, the Board of Terna has maintained its current structure and the figure of the Internal Audit unit Manager already in place in Terna and held by the engineer Mr Fulvio De Luca.

-Terna's Internal Audit Department Manager:
+Terna's Internal Audit unit Manager: